History of Kilimanjaro

 Mount Kilimanjaro is the highest free standing mountain in the world and the highest Mountain in Africa; it is located at the northern part of Tanzania and southern part of equator 330km.

-In Mount Kilimanjaro we have three peaks which are Kibo 5,895m and Shira 3,962m, Shira peak was the first one to erupted 800,000 years ago, Mawenzi was the second one to erupted 500,000 years ago and Kibo was the last one to erupted 300,000 years ago.
+In Mount Kilimanjaro we have three peaks which are Kibo 5,895m, Mawenzi 5149m and Shira 3,962m.
+Shira peak was the first one to erupt 800,000 years ago, Mawenzi was the second one to erupt 500,000 years ago and Kibo was the last one to erupted 300,000 years ago.

 The climate is influenced by the prevailing trade winds, in Kilimanjaro are have two rainy season in a year.
 The wet season from march to many it use to rain around the mountain base and snow accumulates on its peak.